 Since last year as I got into eating healthy and living a fit lifestyle, I couldn’t possibly avoid or stay hungry for things that I love.
 I mean, you live life once.
 So live it to the fullest.
-That’s why, instead of refined sugar I started incorporating dates, coconut sugar, honey, and maple syrup in the dessert recipes 🍁 😁 As Valentine’s Day is right around the corner, I was longing for a dark chocolate instead of fresh fruit dessert.
+That’s why, instead of refined sugar I started incorporating dates, coconut sugar, honey, and maple syrup in the dessert recipes 🍁 😁 As Valentine’s Day is right around the corner, I was longing for a bar of dark chocolate instead of fresh fruit dessert.
 I thought brownies would be perfect.

 After researching for a while, I found the PERFECT brownie recipe at ‘My Recipes’ website written by MAUREEN CALLAHAN.
 This recipe is traditional, fudgy and uses refined sugar.
 I replaced it with Medjool dates.
 The texture was still the same, my friends and I absolutely loved it.
 TO make it extra special for the occasion, I decided to whip a super quick 3-ingredient dark chocolate mousse.
 It worked like magic (yes, like a Coldplay Magic).
 You should give it a try too!